morechaitanya606/manga-ocr-video-generator/README.md

-# manga-ocr-video-generator This is first edition
+# manga,manhwa,webtoon-ocr-video-generator This is first edition
 # AI Manga Recap Generator

 An advanced Python script that automatically converts manga PDFs into engaging Hindi vidLooks like something went wrong!